 Tag Archives | heaven

-I will be continuing my 1 Peter Fiction series next week, but for today I am over at Preston Yancey’s fine abode, guest posting on a series called ‘an everlasting meal and a moveable feast’.
+I am over at Preston Yancey’s fine abode, guest posting on a series called ‘an everlasting meal and a moveable feast’.
 Today I am sharing about a time that is still a little vulnerable for me: the week after I gave birth in hospital.
 I’d love it if you could hop on over with me […]

 The car pulled up to the church, and the driver helped me out.
 I stepped onto the path, my silk-white high heels making the tiniest crunch on the gravel.
 And then I looked down at my dress.
 My dress!
 At some point on the journey it had turned yellow.
 It was bright yellow.
 My dress […]